 What are the benefits of Donor-Advised Funds (DAFs)?

-Many people want to give more—but life gets in the way.
-Between juggling responsibilities, reacting to crises, and trying to keep track of donation receipts, giving can start to feel disorganized or rushed.
+Many people want to give more, but life gets in the way.
+Between juggling responsibilities, reacting to crises, and trying to keep track of donation receipts, charitable giving can start to feel disorganized or rushed.
 That’s where donor-advised funds (DAFs) come in.

-And now, through GoFundMe Giving Funds, this powerful tool is more accessible than ever before.
-Whether you’re just starting to plan your giving or looking for a smarter way to manage your generosity, a Giving Fund can help.
+And now, through GoFundMe Giving Funds, this powerful charitable giving vehicle is more accessible than ever before.
+Whether you’re just starting your philanthropy journey or looking for a smarter way to manage your generosity, a Giving Fund can help.

 What are donor-advised funds?

-A DAF is like a charitable giving account.
+A DAF is like a charitable giving account that allows you to make charitable contributions and support qualified charities over time.
 You contribute assets to the fund, receive an immediate tax deduction, and then recommend donations (or “grants”) to charitable organizations whenever you’re ready.

 Here’s how it works in three easy steps:

-If you want to learn more about what a DAF is, check out our comprehensive guide.
+If you want to learn more about DAFs, explore our comprehensive guide to donor-advised funds.

 What are the benefits of a donor-advised fund?